KeenanS04/WhatsTheRating/README.md

 **P-value** 0.0

 **Conclusion**
 Upon examining our distribution and the test statistic, we got a p-value of 0.0.
-Since the p-value of 0.0 is less than 0.05, our significance level, we **reject** the null hypothesis, and conclude that our model precision for low ratings is lower than it is for higher ratings.
+Since the p-value of 0.0 is less than 0.05, our significance level, we **reject** the null hypothesis, and conclude that our model F-1 score for low ratings is lower than it is for higher ratings.
 This permutation test turns out to be statistically significant **presumes that our model isn't fair** and **slightly biased** towards higher ratings.
 However, this is **not a 100% guarantee** that our model is biased, and this test **does not mean an absolute conclusion**.

 Overall, this test does confirm our initial thoughts that the model could be biased, given the significant prevalence of outcomes favoring the higher ratings of 3,4, and 5, coupled with a lesser preference for the lower ratings of 1 and 2.
 Remarkably, the test statistic exhibited a pronounced skew towards the extreme, nearly overshadowing the overall distribution.
 This might be because there are not a lot of recipes with low ratings as food.com probably filters out lower rating recipes as it is not a good recipe to put on their site.